 The harbour porpoise is found primarily in coastal areas, though they may sometimes travel over deeper offshore waters.
 They also frequent river estuaries, occasionally moving up the rivers many miles from the sea.

-In the eastern North Atlantic, harbour porpoises are common and widely distributed over the continental shelf, and are found primarily at depths of 20-200 m.
-They range as far south as Senegal in northwest Africa, and north to Novaya Zemlya and the Barents Sea.
-They also occur around Greenland, as far north as Upernavik on the west coast, as well as in the waters around Iceland and the Faroe Islands.
-They are found in waters around the UK and Ireland, and in the North Sea.
-The harbour porpoise is the only cetacean that currently is found in the Baltic Sea.
+In the eastern North Atlantic, harbour porpoises are common and widely distributed over the continental shelf and are found primarily at depths of 20-200 m.
+They range as far south as Senegal in Northwest Africa and as far north as Novaya Zemlya and the Barents Sea.
+These porpoises also occur around Greenland (as far north as Upernavik on the west coast), as well as in the waters around Iceland and the Faroe Islands.
+They also inhabit the waters around the UK and Ireland, and the North Sea.
+The harbour porpoise is also the only cetacean currently found in the Baltic Sea.

 Migrations and movements